RV-Dominik/rv_developer_portal_protoype/server/SUPABASE_SETUP.md

 1. Set up your Supabase project
 2. Add the environment variables
 3. Run the database schema
-4. Switch the service in Program.cs
+4. Ensure environment variables are set
 5. Deploy and test!

 The REST service handles all the same functionality as the mock service, but with real Supabase integration.